ricardoc2016/iw-status-api/resources/docs/index.rst

 2002                       Missing parameter "status".
 2003                       Parameter "string" MUST be a string with a maximum of 120 characters.

+3000                       This status message does not have the confirmation code received.

+4000                       Can't delete an anonymous status.

-3000                       Status message not found.
+9997                       Status message not found.
 9998                       Resource not found.
 9999                       Unknown Error.
 ========================== ============================================================================